jonthompson/ncdmvscrape/README.md

 # ncdmvscrape
-Scrape appointments off the NCDMV page to find appointments
+A quick simple script to check for appointments on the NC DMV site to make it easier to find.

+THIS DOES NOT BOOK APPOINTMENTS, it just makes the interface easier to find available slots